BMS Product Standard Terms and Conditions of Sale (CANADA)

 a.
 Products returned as of the expiration date and up to 12 months past the expiration date will be credited to the most complete quarter for liquids and bottles.

 c.
-BMS reserves the right to reduce the valuation of, or refuse, a credit request which results from product outdating due to inadequate stock rotation on the part of the Purchaser.
+BMS reserves the right to reduce the valuation of, or refuse, a credit request which results from product outdating due to inadequate stock rotation on the part of Purchaser.

 d.
 Product received prior to expiry date or beyond 12 months of the expiry date will not be credited.